0. What You'll Learn

 - These inherent characteristics and economics of infrastructural technologies, make it inevitable that technologies such as railroads, telephone lines or electricity will be shared and become part of the business infrastructure.

 - Managers falsely believe that the advantages of infrastructural technologies will continue indefinitely.
-But once the buildout begins to subside, the opportunity to gain a competitive advantage have mostly vanished.
+But once the buildout begins to subside, the opportunity to gain a competitive advantage has mostly vanished.

 - By simply reducing a competitive advantage to the superior use of technology actually does companies a huge injustice.
 Their advantage comes from very distinctive and basic business models which were often developed before the use of any particular technology.